5 Tips for a Successful Rebranding Marketing Strategy

 Early Stage Of Rebranding and Its Challenges

 According to Proecho Solutions, Samsung faced challenges in the 1997 Asian market crash due to a low-cost competitive strategy that led to declining sales and excess capacity.
-CEO Yun Jong-yong recognized the need for change, aiming to position Samsung as a premium brand by focusing on superior product development and rebranding efforts.
+CEO Yun Jong-yong recognised the need for change and aimed to position Samsung as a premium brand by focusing on superior product development and rebranding efforts.
 The objective was to establish Samsung as a stylish, high-quality brand with technological innovation appealing to younger and upscale customers worldwide.
-Yun emphasized moving away from price-based competition to avoid potential downfall and build a unique brand image.
-Samsung prioritized a brand-building campaign in their marketing strategy to bolster their brand image.
+Yun emphasised moving away from price-based competition to avoid potential downfall and build a unique brand image.
+In its marketing strategy, Samsung prioritised a brand-building campaign to bolster its brand image.
 Understanding that effective marketing is crucial for product success, they revamped their approach to ensure better visibility and value perception among customers.

 Image credit: TheKoreaTimes